 • Any messages posted in a discussion forum will remain available to other class participants for as long as that particular discussion board is accessible online.
 Please post carefully and with due consideration to the content of the post.

-Evaluation in the Advanced CIP courses is based on participation in online discussion, assignments, and a final assessment (a paper or larger assignment).
+Evaluation in the Advanced CIP courses is based on assignments and participation in online discussion.
 The specific breakdown of grades for a given course is posted to the course website at the start of term.

 All assignments and discussion posts must be submitted by the deadlines indicated on the course website.
 A request for a deadline extension may be considered in extenuating circumstances if submitted to the course facilitator in advance.
 If the request is accepted, the facilitator will provide a revised deadline for the item, which shall be final.
-Work that is submitted late without the facilitator’s permission will be subject to a grade penalty.
+Work that is submitted late without the facilitator’s permission may not be accepted; at a minimum, it will be subject to a grade penalty.

 Once an item has been graded, it may not be revised and resubmitted for regrading unless explicitly authorized in writing by the facilitator.